-Another research interest deals with the nature of children’s abilities to reason scientifically.
-This line of work focuses on documenting what children know about science, particularly the practice of science, and what is the nature of their nascent scientific reasoning skills.
+Another research interest deals with the nature of children’s and adults’ abilities to reason scientifically.
+This line of work focuses on documenting what children and adults know about science, particularly the practice of science, and on investigating the nature of their scientific reasoning skills.

 This project has important connections to my work on the development of imagination, since both rely on the capacity to make suppositions and to represent possibilities that may not reflect how things really work.
-Future projects will use stories to teach scientific concepts, taking advantage of the underlying commonalities between imagination and science in order to start children on the path of scientific literacy.
+Current projects involve using stories to teach scientific concepts, taking advantage of the underlying commonalities between imagination and science in order to start children on the path of scientific literacy.

 Public Understanding of Science